DatabaseKPV

 Background

 What makes KPV scientifically distinctive is a key pharmacological property: most of the anti-inflammatory activities of the full alpha-MSH molecule can be attributed to its C-terminal KPV tripeptide alone.
 This means KPV captures the primary therapeutic activity of the parent hormone while avoiding alpha-MSH's other effects, particularly melanogenesis and broader hormonal actions mediated through the full melanocortin receptor family.
+KPV delivers targeted anti-inflammatory and immunomodulatory action without the hormonal side-effect profile of its parent.

 Key Facts